MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 There are no UI permissions associated with [managing email notifications or alerts](../../boards/queries/alerts-and-notifications.md).
 Instead, they can be managed using the [TFSSecurity command line tool](/tfs/server/ref/command-line/tfssecurity-cmd#collection-level-permissions).

-- By default, members of the team project level **Contributors** group can subscribe to alerts for themselves.
+- By default, members of the project level **Contributors** group can subscribe to alerts for themselves.
 - Members of the **Project Collection Administrators** group, or users who have the **Edit collection-level information** can set alerts in that collection for others or for a team.
-- Members of the **Project Administrators** group, or users who have the **Edit project-level information** can set alerts in that team project for others or for a team.
+- Members of the **Project Administrators** group, or users who have the **Edit project-level information** can set alerts in that project for others or for a team.

 You can manage alert permissions using [TFSSecurity](/tfs/server/ref/command-line/tfssecurity-cmd).